7 summer safety tips for protecting kids

 - Beware of serious bug-borne illnesses.
 Most people who contract Eastern Equine Encephalitis ("Triple E"), a mosquito-transmitted illness, do not show any symptoms.
 But here's the good news: This illness occurs relatively infrequently and mostly in and around swampy areas where human populations tend to be limited.
 West Nile is another virus you'll hear about when the heat strikes.
 Basically, if there are symptoms of either of these illnesses, they are flu-like, so if you hear of instances in your area and your child has bites and flu-symptoms (and muscle-stiffness for West Nile), go to a doctor.
 It's better to be safe.

 You may be surprised how much —and when — kids should drink liquids.
-To prevent dehydration, kids should drink 12 ounces of fluid 30 minutes before an activity begins and take mandatory fluid breaks (like many day camps require), with kids under 90 pounds drinking five ounces every 20 minutes during activities and kids over 90 pounds drinking nine ounces every 20 minutes.
-Tip: A child's gulp equals a half-ounce of fluid, so your child should drink about 10 gulps for every 20 minutes of play.
+To prevent dehydration, kids who play sports or are very physically active should drink extra fluids beforehand, and then take regular water breaks (about every 20 minutes) during the activity, recommends KidsHealth.
+Tip: According to this handy hydration chart from Safe Kids Worldwide, a child's gulp equals a half-ounce of fluid, young kids should drink about 10 gulps for every 20 minutes of play, and teens should drink about 20 gulps.

 Here's some smart stuff that Lichenstein recommends parents and caregivers carry around in a purse, bag or car for summer emergencies:

 Don't get overwhelmed by all this information and decide to keep your kids locked indoors all summer, hidden under the bed.
 Summer is a time for having fun, and a few bug bites and scrapes are worth it.
 Just make sure you and your summer nanny or babysitter are informed about these important summer safety tips.
-Print these tips out so you can refresh yourself often.
 And then stop worrying, go have fun and enjoy your summer!